haskellfoundation/tech-proposals/proposals/PROPOSALS.md

-A HIP (*Haskell Improvement Process*) is a process for submitting changes to the Haskell language ecosystem.
+A HIP (*Haskell Improvement Proposals*) is a process for submitting changes to the Haskell language ecosystem.
 Its main motivation is to become the primary mechanism to propose, discuss and implement ecosystem changes through the Haskell Foundation.
-In this process, all changes to the ecosystem go through a proposal process, called Haskell Improvement Proposals (HIPs), which are openly discussed by the Haskell Foundation Technical Trackm and any and all relevant or interested stakeholders.
+For each HIP, all changes to the ecosystem go through a proposal process, which are is discussed by the Haskell Foundation (HF) Technical Track and any and all relevant or interested stakeholders.
 Only upon reaching a consensus are accepted to be merged and executed.

 The aim of the Haskell Improvement Process is to apply the openness and collaboration that have shaped Haskell's documentation and implementation to the process of evolving the language and its ecosystem.
 This document captures our guidelines, commitments and expectations regarding this process.